 - transfer_data_task runs transfer_data() which handles incoming data and lets recv() consume it.
-It may be cancelled to terminate the connection.
+It may be canceled to terminate the connection.
 It never exits with an exception other than CancelledError.
-See data transfer below. - close_connection_task runs close_connection() which waits for the data transfer to terminate, then takes care of closing the TCP connection.
-It must not be cancelled.
+See data transfer below. - keepalive_ping_task runs keepalive_ping() which sends Ping frames at regular intervals and ensures that corresponding Pong frames are received.
+It is canceled when the connection terminates.
+It never exits with an exception other than CancelledError. - close_connection_task runs close_connection() which waits for the data transfer to terminate, then takes care of closing the TCP connection.
+It must not be canceled.
 It never exits with an exception.
 See connection termination below.